causiq/logary/README.md

  - More targets to choose from
  - Larger community of target writers
  - Easier to write targets; they can crash and that's handled by Logary internally
- - Support for zero-dependency usage through Logary.Facade
+ - Support for zero-dependency usage through `Logary.Facade`
- - Better/more extensive Rule-based hierarchies
+ - Better/more extensive `Rule`-based hierarchies
  - Targets can be decoupled from the network and Ack is a first-level primitive
- - You get back an `Alt<Promise<unit>>` that you can use to synchronise your calling code for when the log message is durable; you can't do this with NLog or log4net
+ - You get back an `Alt<Promise<unit>>` that you can use to synchronise your calling code for when the log message is required to be durable; you can't do this with NLog or log4net
  - There's an object model you can use from the calling code
- - Logary is F#, so it's easier to keep bug-free than other languages would.
+ - Logary is F#, so it's easier to keep bug-free relative to many other languages
  - Logary doesn't keep static state around; easy to refactor, easy to extend

 ## Rutta